ctrangel/ctrangel.github.io/README.md

 **Tech Used**: React, TypeScript, JavaScript, CSS.

-The project's interface was built using Chakra UI and styled with the Chakra UI's Styled System in addition to CSS styling.
+The project's interface was built using Chakra UI and styled with the Chakra UI's Styled System.

 The site is fully responsive for all devices.